Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

-# Power On and Boot Compute and User Access Nodes
+# Power On and Boot Managed Nodes

-Use Boot Orchestration Service \(BOS\) and choose the appropriate session template to power on and boot compute and UANs.
+Use the Boot Orchestration Service (BOS) and choose the appropriate session template to power on and boot managed nodes, e.g. compute nodes and User Access Nodes (UANs).

-This procedure boots all compute nodes and user access nodes \(UANs\) in the context of a full system power-up.
+This procedure boots all managed nodes in the context of a full system power-up.

 ## Prerequisites